sktime/sktime/docs/source/glossary.rst

         or "classifier".

     Forecasting
-        A learning task.
-For more details, see the :ref:`user_guide`.
+        A learning task focused on prediction future values of a time series.
+For more details, see the :ref:`user_guide_forecasting`.

+    Time series
+        ...

     Time series classification
         A learning task ...